-Fatigue Design.
-Residual stress distribution design was based on a value of k_f determined empirically from HCF tests conducted on laboratory coupons of Ti-6Al-4V.
-Figure 8(a) shows the HCF S-N data for the base line (untreated) condition tested at R $(S{\min}/S{\max})=0.1$ with and without active fretting produced during testing (as apposed to prior fretting damage).
+Residual stress distribution design was based upon a value of k_f determined empirically from HCF tests conducted on laboratory coupons of Ti-6Al-4V.
+Figure 8(a) shows the HCF S-N data for the baseline (untreated) condition tested at R $(S{min}/S{max})=0.1$ with and without active fretting produced during testing (as apposed to prior fretting damage).
 It is evident that active fretting leads to substantial fatigue debit.
-At a fatigue life of 10^7 cycles, the effective fatigue stress concentration factor, k_f , is nominally 2.6.
-When this damage condition is applied to the FDD, the base line nominal fatigue strength and the fatigue strength under active fretting condition can be plotted, as shown in Fig. 8(b).
-The RS{min} of nominally -40 ksi (-276 MPa) is predicted to restore the fatigue performance, and compression in excess of that is predicted to show some benefit over the nominal fatigue strength of the base line condition, even with the fretting damage.
-In this particular specimen group LPB generated a RS distribution, as shown in Fig. 9(a).
-The corresponding fatigue performance of LPB treated specimens without and with active fretting damage, shown in Fig. 9(b), indicates that the LPB treated specimens indeed showed an improved performance over the base line condition.
+At a fatigue life of 10^7 cycles, the effective fatigue stress concentration factor, k_f, is nominally 2.6.
+When this damage condition is applied to the FDD, the baseline nominal fatigue strength and the fatigue strength under active fretting condition can be plotted as shown in Figure 8(b).
+The RS{min} of nominally -40 ksi (-276 MPa) is predicted to restore the fatigue performance, and compression in excess of that is predicted to show some benefit over the nominal fatigue strength of the baseline condition, even with the fretting damage.
+In this particular specimen group LPB generated a RS distribution as shown in Figure 9(a).
+The corresponding fatigue performance of LPB treated specimens without and with active fretting damage, shown in Figure 9(b), indicates that the LPB treated specimens indeed showed an improved performance over the baseline condition.
 These initial coupon tests demonstrated that full mitigation of fretting damage fatigue can be achieved in Ti-6-4 with LPB treatment.
-In this initial investigation, the effects of compensatory tension leading to subsurface initiation and the ensuing fatigue cracking from that region were also predicted by the FDD.
+In this initial investigation, the effects of compensatory tension leading to subsurface initiation, and the ensuing fatigue cracking from that region were also predicted by the FDD.